 Yes, the water was key, but the problem was in the air.

-Despite a growing number of symptoms—over twenty at one point, including many physical such as blood noses and a tremor so severe I could no longer handwrite—no doctor seemed able to find anything wrong with me.
+Despite a growing number of symptoms—over twenty-five at one point, including many physical such as blood noses and a tremor so severe I could no longer handwrite—no doctor seemed able to find anything wrong with me.
 For several months, I could not sleep for more than two or three hours each night, and few sleeping drugs had much effect.
+I told one doctor that I could neither recall any memories of my children from the past eight years nor any of the books I had read in the past three.
 Yet almost every standard blood test came back normal as did every scan.
 For a relatively healthy man in his late thirties who otherwise exercised, ate well, barely drank, never consumed illicit drugs, and even meditated, this experience proved frustrating and frightening.
-My entire life paused, placed on hold by a chronic illness with no diagnosis, nor an end in sight.
-Worse, I began to be treated as if these severe physical symptoms were psychosomatic, when I had never been sicker in my life.
+My entire life paused, placed on hold by a chronic illness with no diagnosis nor an end in sight.
+Worse, I began to be treated as if these severe physical symptoms were psychosomatic when I had never been sicker in my life.

-Concerned for my problematic cognition, I read Dr Dale Bredesen’s The End of Alzheimer’s, in which he describes his research team identifying a subtype of Alzheimer’s Disease associated with Chronic Inflammatory Response Syndrome (CIRS), a controversial illness caused by microbial inflammagens (fungal and bacterial fragments) and their biotoxins (such as mycotoxins from certain moulds).
-I remembered that earlier roof leak and, from there, I started asking for the right genetic tests, began finding the right doctors, and ordered the right blood tests that needed to be sent at great expense to the US.
+Concerned for my problematic cognition, I read Dr Dale Bredesen’s The End of Alzheimer’s, in which he describes his research team identifying a subtype of Alzheimer’s Disease associated with Chronic Inflammatory Response Syndrome (CIRS)—a controversial illness caused by microbial inflammagens (fungal and bacterial fragments) and their biotoxins (such as mycotoxins from certain moulds).
+I remembered that earlier roof leak and, from there, started asking for the right genetic tests, began finding the right doctors, and ordered the right blood tests that needed to be sent at great expense to the US.
 Suddenly, the tests all began pointing to the same underlying cause: This was environmental.
-I started the first stage of treatment with binders such as cholestyramine to help remove the biotoxins from my body.
+I also reached out through my university for answers, where a professor of immunology explained to me that, regardless of the contested aetiology, my bloodwork would explain many of the symptoms I described and would also be expected to cause rapid cognitive decline.
+So, I started the first stage of treatment with binders such as cholestyramine to help remove the biotoxins from my body.
 We moved out of our problematic home, one so shady and buried in the ground that it would never be a healthy place for us.
 Briefly, I camped in the Australian Outback under cloudless skies where every day was dust-dry and 40-plus degrees Celsius—the drought, my friend and healer.
-Eventually, we remediated our old house of its mould and dampness problem, before renovating and selling it, and could never imagine not living somewhere airy, light, open, and with a good roof.
+Eventually, we remediated our old house of its mould and dampness problem before renovating and selling it, and could never imagine not living somewhere airy, light, open, and with a good roof.

 And, after years of mysterious symptoms, my recovery began.